AryahCodes/Houseplant-Finder/README.md

 ### How to contribute

 1. Go to the **Issues** tab and look for issues labeled `good first issue`
-2. Comment “I’d like to work on this” so work isn’t duplicated
+2. Comment “I’d like to work on this” so work isn’t duplicated.
+3 week time limit max as it should only take you 20 minutes or less to fix the good first issue.
 3. Fork the repo and make your change
 4. Open a pull request